JarodeRatsimb/myjamming/README.md

 - CSS

 ## Run
-[Jammming](https://jaroderatsimb.github.io/myjammming) (currently unaccessible to the current public)
+[Jammming](https://jaroderatsimb.github.io/myjammming) (currently unaccessible to the general public)

 ## More